 I got to Wattwill where I had to ask two more people directions (6,7).
 They were in front of a post office soliciting people about swimming pools.
 That’s not happening in front of a USPS office.

 They were both early 20s so I figured, correctly, their English would be superb.
 And it was.
 They directed me the last four miles (although they teased me with 4km) but I checked into the Hotel Huber.
-No A/C (still waiting for mountain air to cool down – it will) and WiFi only works if I leave my bedroom door open.
-But the bed is comfortable and that is what I need most.
+No A/C (still waiting for mountain air to cool down – it will) and WiFi only worked if I left my bedroom door open.
+But the bed is comfortable and that is what I needed most.
 And my luggage did arrive.

-In the end if was a pretty hard day.
+In the end, it was a pretty hard day.
 It was made even worse by not having directions or a map with me.
 I ended up asking seven people in my Ask Across Switzerland tour.
-Diner was at the L’Angolino Pizzeria and then off to bed – with the door open for Wifi.
+Dinner was at the L’Angolino Pizzeria and then off to bed – with the door open for Wifi.